-I am writing to provide you with a preliminary architectural peer review of the proposed 40B development on School Street in Manchester by the Sea.
 As is typical at this stage of a development of this type, the architectural and engineering drawings are at a very schematic level, so for the purpose of this letter, I will restrict most of my comments to the "project fundamentals", mainly discussing the site strategy, mitigation options, overall scale and massing, etc. (as opposed to detailed analysis of floor plans, building elevations, etc.).

-This letter follows the form of the sample review letter that I provided along with my proposal for services that I sent you on February 7, 2022.
-While this format deviates a little from the order of services in your RFP, I believe that all that you have requested is included in this letter.
-I am looking forward to presenting these thoughts and answering any questions you or the Board may have at your virtual ZBA hearing that is scheduled for the evening of April 5, 2022.
+I am looking forward to presenting these thoughts and answering any questions you or the Board may have at your virtual ZBA hearing that is scheduled for the evening of May 11, 2022.